 Known for their big furry ears, Brown Swiss is a greyish brown color.
 Although slow to mature, they can reach up to 1500 pounds when mature.

 This is a good breed in terms of milk production.
-Brown Swiss can produce 2200 pounds per year.
-Because of its highly nutritious milk, Brown Swiss is a favorite breed for dairy farm owners.
+Brown Swiss cows can produce 2200 pounds of milk per year.
+Because of its highly nutritious milk, the Brown Swiss is a favorite breed for dairy farm owners.

-Brown Swiss makes the best milk for cheese and butter production.
-It has the best fat to protein ratio out of all the dairy cow breeds.
+Brown Swiss cows make the best milk for cheese and butter.
+Their milk has the best fat to protein ratio out of all the dairy cow breeds.

 When taking a look at the temperament of Swiss Brown, you will see how adaptive they are to different climatic conditions.
 Their adaptive nature makes them perfect for the farmers.

 Although late to mature, Swiss Brown cows have long productive lives.
 They reach their peak in the fifth or later lactations which is difficult for other breeds.
 The Swiss Brown cow is strong and sturdy and offers greater longevity as compared to other dairy cow breeds.

 Originating from the Isle of Guernsey, the Guernsey breed is a close relative of the Jersey breed.
 This breed also came to America in the late 1800’s like many other breeds.
 The shade of Guernsey fluctuates from yellow to rosy brown with white patches.

 They have a finely tuned demeanor, not anxious or peevish.
 Generally, the variety has great dairy conformity and presents the visual impression of a plain creature reproduced for utility as opposed to great looks.

 Guernsey cows typically weigh 992 to 1102 pounds; somewhat more than the Jersey cow which is around 1000 pounds.